 *Please note, Programs supported by and directly related to an Indigenous community or communities will follow a distinct process, and are encouraged to contact Canada Nickel directly regarding requests for contributions, or to speak with a representative from their community regarding outreach to Canada Nickel.

 Canada Nickel will request the feedback throughout exploration, construction, and operation of the Crawford Project to support project permitting and strategic decision-making.

-Click here to download a brief summary of the Crawford Project’s Initial Project Description.
+Summary Booklet of the Crawford Project’s Initial Project Description

 ENGAGEMENT TO DATE

 Canada Nickel conducted a number of meetings which centered around the introduction of Canada Nickel and the Crawford Project, with the intention of gaining a better understanding of community interests, expectations, and concerns.
 One tool to support this dialogue was distribution of feedback surveys (see the results of our early feedback surveys here).

 Focused around sharing of preliminary baseline study results and what could be expected for Canada Nickel’s upcoming engagement activities.

 Review and discussion of Canada Nickel’s Initial Project Description for the Crawford Project, including the first of the Crawford Project’s public meetings.

 If your organization is interested in acting as a collaborative project stakeholder for future phases of engagement, please contact us.

 Should the Impact Assessment Agency of Canada determine that an Impact Assessment is required for the Crawford Nickel Project, Canada Nickel will seek your feedback on our submissions, plans, and proposals throughout the process.
 To learn more about your role in the new Impact Assessment process, please click here.